hair-punk/Betsy-Cart/readme.md

 # Betsy Cart Module

 My team was tasked with creating the backend infrastructure for a high traffic sales website, and I was tasked with designing and implementing the shopping cart module.
+Server side rendering has been implemented.

 ## Usage